- MEET THE RESIDENTS

 A five-year residency in Radiology is offered by Aurora St. Luke's Medical Center.
 It consists of one year of clinical medicine (Transitional Year) and four years in Radiology.
 Five candidates are accepted into the program each year.
 The program is approved by the American Board of Radiology, the American College of Radiology and the American Medical Association; and has full ACGME accreditation.

-The department has six Ultrasound units and five MRI units including a 3T magnet, which may be used for research projects in addition to routine clinical imaging.
+The department has six Ultrasound units and five MRI units including two 3T magnet and 1.5T, which may be used for research projects in addition to routine clinical imaging.

-An active Mammography center has two digital mammography units, two ultrasound units and performs 250 stereotactic biopsies as well as 375 needle core biopsies a year.The Aurora Medical Group Imaging Services Division consists of 73 board-certified radiologists consists of 60 board-certified radiologists and two board-certified radiation physicists.
-The department also includes a research coordinator and a research technologist.
+An active Mammography center has three digital mammography units, two ultrasound units, two stereo units, and tomosynthesis unit.
+The department performs 250 stereotactic biopsies as well as 375 needle core biopsies a year.The Aurora Medical Group Imaging Services Division consists of 80 board-certified radiologists and two board-certified radiation physicists.